 Sacramento's growth is on the rise and it's our time to shine.

 With national attention on the new Golden 1 Center and upcoming developments, others are starting to see what we've known for a long time — the Sacramento region is a great place to live and do business.

 SMUD's Commercial Development team is a resource for our major developer customers in the planning, coordination and connection of their project to our grid.
 We are your go-to utility partner vital in the pre, during and post development of your project.

 A rule to grow by

 As your community-owned, not-for-profit electric utility, we’re committed to supporting and encouraging regional economic development.
-That’s why, for qualifying projects, Rule and Regulation 16 has been amended to offset a portion of the fee charged to developers, businesses and commercial customers for new or upgraded electric service to their business.
+That’s why, for qualifying projects, our Rule and Regulation 16 is available to help developers, businesses and commercial customers with the installation of new or upgraded electric service to their business.